georgejkaye/circuit-cj/docs/design/constructions.rst

 .. code-block:: scala

-    // Create a bitwise AND gate
+    // Use a bitwise AND gate
     let a = sig.UseWire(2)
     let b = sig.UseWire(2)
     // AND(a[0], b[0]) ++ AND(a[1], b[1])